yujiponzu/AttractingContributors/README.md

-# Please indicate your favourite Colors.
+# What is your favourite Colors?.
+It's hard to choose one, but I love the color Emerald green!

 # List of color
-- Cyan
 - Emerald green
-- Scarlet
-- Soda